jdeitmerg/fastboot/README.md

 ## Authors

-The bootloader 'Fastload' is written by Peter Dannegger.
+The bootloader 'fastboot' is written by Peter Dannegger.

-The Linux adaption was done by H. C. Zimmerer <hcz@hczim.de>.
+The Linux adaptation was done by H. C. Zimmerer <hcz@hczim.de>.

 Some small tweaks were made by J. Deitmerg (mowfask).